A good designer can turn any chaos into a product…

 - Still recycling wartime bullets and artillery shells from Cambodia, Java and Ethiopia

-Apart from up to date fashion flair and print development, it is this view of the bigger picture and perseverance in solving problems that I can bring to the table.
+Apart from up to date fashion flair and production knowledge in different fields of fashion, it is this view of the bigger picture and perseverance in solving problems that I can bring to the table of your project.